Key Takeaways

 During the Mao years, the center of heavy industry in China was located in the northeast.
 Provinces like Jilin, Liaoning, and Heilongjiang were home to a variety of huge, state-owned factories and steel plants.

-In recent years, though, the Chinese economy has shifted away from heavy manufacturing towards the technology and service sectors, leaving behind the old industrial centers of the northeast.
+In recent years, though, the Chinese economy has shifted away from heavy manufacturing toward the technology and service sectors.
+This has left behind the old industrial centers of the northeast.

 While southern China enjoys rapid economic development, northeastern cities in what is sometimes referred to as China’s rust belt have stagnated.
-Many local workers have gone south in search of better jobs and those who have remained behind often struggle with a lack of economic opportunities.
+Many local workers have gone south in search of better jobs, while those who remain often struggle with a lack of economic opportunities.

 the Shenzhen skyline

-While southern Chinese cities like Shenzhen have enjoyed rapid economic growth in recent years, cities in China’s traditional northeastern industrial belt have stagnated.
+While southern cities like Shenzhen have enjoyed rapid economic growth, cities in China’s traditional northeastern industrial belt have stagnated.

 Culinary differences

-These differences in agricultural products mean that people in the north tend to eat foods made of wheat such as noodles and steamed buns, while people in the south tend to eat rice and rice products.
+These differences in agricultural products mean that people in the north tend to eat wheat-based foods such as noodles and steamed buns.
+People in the south, by contrast, tend to eat rice and rice products.

-Many Chinese holidays are also celebrated differently depending on the region, with different traditions being observed and different foods being eaten.
-For example, dumplings, or 饺子 (jiǎozi), are commonly eaten during Spring Festival in the north, while a type of cake made with glutinous rice flour known as 年糕 (niángāo) is more popular in the south.
+Many Chinese holidays are also celebrated differently depending on the region, with different traditions observed and different foods eaten.
+For example, dumplings (饺子 jiǎozi) are commonly eaten during Spring Festival in the north, while a glutinous rice cake known as 年糕 (niángāo) is more popular in the south.

 Cultural differences